 Kate Lill is the Women Prisoners’ Caseworker at PAS, having joined in May 2015.
 Women in prison have different experiences and needs to men, and often require specialist assistance.
 Kate offers legal advice, information and representation to women in custody, and also runs regular outreach advice clinics at HMPs Bronzefield, Downview, New Hall and Send.
 Kate previously worked at the Death Penalty Project and Prisoners Abroad, where she assisted British nationals in detention overseas.
 Kate qualified as a Barrister in 2010.

 Nicki Rensten has been at PAS since 1998 and was PAS’ first outreach caseworker.
 Nicki delivers legal education and outreach sessions to male prisoners at a number of prisons across England and Wales.
 As well as providing advice and information on prison law via outreach sessions, Nicki is responsible for coordinating and providing responses to the email inquiries PAS receives via our website.
 She also takes on cases, both as a result of outreach and through other means of contact with PAS, as well as advising prisoners by letter writing and via telephone calls to our advice line.

-Joint Community Care Caseworkers
+Community Care Caseworker

-Fundraising & Communications Manager
+Head of Fundraising & Communications

 Office and Advice Line Manager

 Ben Blackwell is PAS’ Office and Advice Line Manager.
 Ben manages the telephone helpline and is responsible for ensuring the smooth daily running of the office.
 In addition, Ben is in charge of payroll and manages PAS’ volunteers.
 Ben has been with PAS since 2010 and previously worked at Refugee and Migrant Justice.

 Given our few staff and limited resources, PAS relies upon the help of volunteers to meet the demand for our services.
 We take on both Legal and Fundraising and Communications Volunteers.